Disabilities Services in the Libraries

 Numerous other databases and library catalogs are also available through Chinook.
 Materials not available at UCB may usually be obtained by using Interlibrary Loan Services (303-492-6176).

 Norlin Library Facilities

 There is wheelchair access at the East and West entrances.
 The Circulation Desk is located directly opposite the second floor, west entrance.
-Research & Instruction is located on the second floor, east side.
+Research Desk is located on the second floor, east side.

 Wheelchair accessible drinking fountains are located between the restrooms on the second and third floors, and across from the public telephones in the east entrance lobby.